GoodBoyNinja/cep-vite-template/README.md

 ELI5: this is the F12 equivalent for your extension.

 ELI15: Adobe provides a way to debug your extension **while it's running**.
 What it means is that you can open a Chrome DevTools window and see the console logs of your extension, as well as inspect the DOM and use the debugger.
-In simpler words,

 To do that, follow these steps:
 1. Open your extension, make sure it's running.